 Kestutis Kilinskas: The Interwar Military Forces of Lithuania as a Window into Imperial Legacy and Tradition

-Kestutis Kilinskas works at the University of Vilnius Faculty of History.
-In 2018, he defended doctoral thesis on the subject “Civil Military Relations in Lithuania 1918-1940”.
+Kestutis Kilinskas works at the University of Vilnius, Faculty of History.
+In 2018, he defended his doctoral thesis on the subject “Civil Military Relations in Lithuania 1918-1940”.
 His research focuses on military history, war and society, and the memory of war.
 He has participated in international conferences in Lithuania, Estonia, Latvia, Israel, Romania, UK, USA and has published numerous articles in national and international journals.